 With a piping bag or squeeze bottle - or spoon if you'd like - slowly drizzle the ganache around the upper edge of the cake, pausing every inch or so to let more ganache fall in a drip down the side of the cake.
 Return cake to the fridge to set the drips.

 Decorations!
-This is the part where you can use pictures for inspiration and do whatever you want 😉 I started with longer/taller crackers and pieces of chocolate bar at the back, and used shorter ones working my way forward.
-I found toasting marshmallows in the oven on 'low broil' worked the best to toast them without burning them - I tried a brulee torch but I had trouble browning them without turning them black or setting them on fire. :/ Not the business.
+This is the part where you can use pictures for inspiration and do whatever you want!
+I started with longer/taller crackers and pieces of chocolate bar at the back, and used shorter ones working my way forward.
+I found toasting marshmallows in the oven on 'low broil' worked the best to toast them without burning them - I tried a brûlée torch but I had trouble browning them without turning them black or setting them on fire. :/

 When you're happy with your deconstructed s'mores decorations, sprinkle on some more chopped chocolate/graham cracker crumbs for good measure - and refrigerate until ready to serve!